ddepe/MNIST-Binary-Classification-using-Pytorch/README.md

 The Logistic Regression approach could reach 99% accuracy.
 This was done with 1 linear layer with logistic loss.

-This was an assignment in UCLA's CS260 Machine Learning Algorithms

 Logistic_Regression.py will print the Average Losses and final testing accuracy for the 1st ten epochs of a Logistic Regression SGD model with step size 1e-1.

 Linear_SVM.py will print the Average Losses and final testing accuracy for the 1st ten epochs of a Linear SVM SGD model with step size 1e-2.

+This was an assignment(HW1) in UCLA's CS260 Machine Learning Algorithms